aldro61/kover/doc_learning.md

 ## Classification trees

 The Classification and Regression Trees (CART) algorithm learns decision tree models.
 The classification trees part of this algorithm is implemented in Kover.
 It can be used for any discrete phenotype (i.e, it supports more than two groups of individuals).
 Its models are generally more complex than those of SCM, but can sometimes be more accurate.
+Of note, our tree implementation uses [minimum cost-complexity pruning](http://mlwiki.org/index.php/Cost-Complexity_Pruning) to reduce the complexity of its models.

 ### Command line interface